Analysis | What did John Eastman really want to have happen?

 “The memo was not being provided to Trump or Pence as my advice,” he said of the lengthier iteration of the document.
 “The memo was designed to outline every single possible scenario that had been floated, so that we could talk about it.”

-Eastman also claimed to be the “white-knight hero” for having talked Trump “down from the more aggressive position,” though a source close to Pence claims that Eastman only ever admitted that the have-Pence-toss-the-votes argument was weak when he was challenged on it.
+Eastman also claimed to be the “white-knight hero” for having talked Trump “down from the more aggressive position,” though the National Review cites a person close to Pence as saying that Eastman admitted the weakness of the have-Pence-toss-the-votes argument only when he was challenged on it.
 It’s probably also useful to point out that Trump never actually abandoned the aggressive position on Pence.
-Even after the riot started Jan.
+Even after the riot started on Jan.
 6, Trump attacked Pence for not simply rejecting the cast electoral votes.

 The effort to reposition himself as a sage, skeptical adviser to the president was further damaged last week with the publication of hidden-camera interviews.
 Speaking to undercover journalist Lauren Windsor, Eastman insisted that Pence could have thrown out the electors, but Pence is “an establishment guy at the end of the day” who “bought into this very myopic view that Trump was destroying the Republican Party.”
 He reiterated his claims about rampant fraud.
 He suggested that the legislators on the Jan.
 2 call who didn’t act on Trump’s behalf were “spineless” and should be primaried.
 This is a slightly different position than when he told the National Review that anyone who thought the have-Pence-kick-it-to-the-House plan was “a viable strategy is crazy.”

 There’s a relevant question that remains unanswered: Why did Eastman write two memos?
 We know from Costa and Woodward’s reporting that Lee saw the shorter, blunter version Jan.
 2. The six-page, more nuanced version obtained by CNN is dated Jan.
 3. Was it Lee’s rejection of the Pence plan that spurred Eastman to create a document that might more easily pass muster with people who understood constitutional law?
 Eastman told the National Review that neither memo was part of a critical group discussion involving Trump, Pence and Eastman that unfolded in the Oval Office on Jan.
 4, “but the ideas certainly were.”
 So if it was drafted on Jan.
 3, what was the point?
-Was this more-nuanced argument ever presented to anyone at all before it was offered to CNN after the two-page memo became public?
+Was this more nuanced argument ever presented to anyone at all before it was offered to CNN after the two-page memo became public?

 Or was that second memo simply the first part of Eastman’s ongoing effort to present his views as moderated and nuanced?